Red flags of free knitting patterns: How to tell the good from the bad

 Determine the popularity / success of the designer

 I put this towards the end, because popularity isn’t always an indicator.
 I have definitely bought patterns from really popular designers and been disappointed in their quality.
 Sometimes people are just really good at social media and marketing.
-But for the most part, if someone has grown a big following and has lots of people working their patterns, they must have done something right.
+But for the most part, if someone has grown a big following and has lots of people working their patterns, they probably have done something right.

 Conclusion